Library

 Related articles/videos:

-1. The Principle of Popular Sovereignty
+1. An Introduction to Popular Sovereignty

 5. Roger Williams: First Call for Separation of Church and State in America